signorpipo/wle-pp/README.md

 You can also import this library by importing the entire code folder, which could be useful if you want to customize it while developing your project.

 In this case, you have to:
+  - get the `ts` version of the library from [here](https://github.com/signorpipo/wle-pp/releases/latest/download/wle_pp_ts.zip)
+  - put the `pp` folder inside your project `src` folder
+  - add the `pp/index.ts` script to the source paths inside the `Project Settings`

+If TypeScript is not an option, you can also do the same thing but with the generated `js` library:
-  - get the unbundled version of the library from [here](https://github.com/signorpipo/wle-pp/releases/latest/download/wle_pp.zip)
+  - get the `js` version of the library from [here](https://github.com/signorpipo/wle-pp/releases/latest/download/wle_pp.zip)
   - put the `pp` folder inside your project `js` folder
   - add the `pp/index.js` script to the source paths inside the `Project Settings`